Engaging in Writing

 As always, I'm excited to work with you, writer to writer.

-Summer Writing Retreats
+Winter and Summer Break Writing Retreats

-If some dedicated time and peer support will help you make significant progress as you hammer out that chapter, article, grant proposal, or creative project, then the CTLT’s multi-day summer writing retreats are designed for you.
+If some dedicated time and peer support will help you make significant progress as you hammer out that chapter, article, grant proposal, or creative project, then the CTLT’s multi-day writing retreats are designed for you.
 We provide encouragement, consultation, and opportunities for collegial feedback.
 You supply the words and mutual support.
 Participants spend each day working on individual writing projects, whether you are at the conceptual stage, the polishing stage or any stage in between.
 You will also have opportunities to give and receive peer-to-peer feedback from colleagues at the beginning and end of the day and at a noontime check in.

 Resources for Teaching with Writing